This page provides a tutorial on using V-Ray's Render Mask feature.

 Here's our base render:

-In the next steps, we will render just a few different objects and not the whole scene again.
+In the next steps, we render just a few different objects and not the whole scene again.

 From the dropdown we have several choices: